BSC-ES/pyhanami/docs/source/Methodology.md

 ## Scientific skill

-The `ScientificEvaluation` class implements various scalar metrics to analyze how well ESMs reproduce key climate phenomena.
+The `ScientificEvaluation` class implements various plots and scalar metrics to analyze how well ESMs reproduce key climate phenomena.
 These metrics compare model output against observational data to quantify the models' skill in capturing specific features of the Earth's climate system.

+This section explains the approach taken to evaluate each different phenomenon.
 Currently, the package includes the following scientific skill metrics:

-### Bimodal ISO indices
+### Tropical IntraSeasonal Oscillation (ISO): Bimodal ISO indices

-Two separate indices are defined for the MJO and the BSISO, following [(K. Kikuchi, 2020)](https://link.springer.com/article/10.1007/s00382-019-05037-z).
+Two separate indices are defined for the Madden-Julian Oscillation (MJO) and the Boreal Summer ISO (BSISO), following [(K. Kikuchi, 2020)](https://link.springer.com/article/10.1007/s00382-019-05037-z).
 These indices capture the ISO behavior during boreal winter and boreal summer, respectively.
 They are computed by performing an Extended Empirical Orthogonal Function (EEOF) analysis using TOA Outgoing Longwave Radiation (OLR) data, and then projecting the OLR data onto the first two EEOFs.
-This results in two Principal Components (PCs) for MJO and two for BSISO, which together represent the bimodal ISO indices.
-Note that the indices are normalized by dividing by one standard deviation during the period taken for the EEOF analysis, i.e. the squared root of the corresponding eigenvalue.
+This results in two Principal Components (PCs) for MJO and two for BSISO, which together represent the **bimodal ISO indices**.
+These indices are normalized by dividing by one standard deviation during the period taken for the EEOF analysis, i.e. the squared root of the corresponding eigenvalue.

 In order to obtain scalar metrics, we also compute the **temporal correlation (R)**, **standard deviation ratio (σ)**, and **Taylor Skill Score (TSS)** between simulations and observations using the PCs' amplitude, following [(M. Nakano et al., 2019)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019GL082443).
 Specifically, the mean monthly frequency of MJO and BSISO events (ISO seasonality) is calculated using the amplitude of the corresponding PCs.
 The MJO frequency is then subtracted from the BSISO frequency, and this difference is compared between simulations and observations.